 - multiple compartments: to help distribute the weight throughout the pack

 Although packs on wheels (which look like small, overhead luggage bags) may be good options for students who have to lug around really heavy loads, they're very hard to pull up stairs and to roll through snow.
 Check with the school before buying a rolling pack; many don't allow them because they can be a tripping hazard in the hallways.

 To help kids prevent injury when using a backpack:

 - Lighten the load.
-No matter how well-designed the backpack, doctors and physical therapists recommend that kids carry packs of no more than 10% to 15% of their body weight — but less is always better.
-If you don't know what that 10% to 15% feels like, use the bathroom scale (for example, the backpack of a child who weighs 80 pounds shouldn't weigh more than 8 to 12 pounds).
+No matter how well-designed the backpack, less weight is always better.
+Use the bathroom scale to check that a pack isn't over 10% to 15% of your child's body weight (for example, the backpack of a child who weighs 80 pounds shouldn't weigh more than 8 to 12 pounds).

 - Use and pick up the backpack properly.
 Make sure kids use both shoulder straps.
 Bags that are slung over the shoulder or across the chest — or that only have one strap — aren't as effective at distributing the weight as bags with two wide shoulder straps, and therefore may strain muscles.
 Also tighten the straps enough for the backpack to fit closely to the body.
 The pack should rest evenly in the middle of the back and not sag down to the buttocks.

 A lot of the responsibility for packing lightly — and safely — rests with kids:

 - Encourage kids to use their locker or desk often throughout the day instead of carrying the entire day's worth of books in the backpack.